Starcounter/Docs/tutorial/expense-tracker/README.md

 ```
 {% endraw %}

 Great!
-Now we just need to stack these templates inside the `Person` view.
-We can do that easily using dom-repeat.
+Now we just need to stack these views inside the `Person` view.
+We can do that easily using `dom-repeat`.
 While we are on it, we will also modify the headline and add a button to add new expenses.

 <aside class="read-more">
     <a href="https://www.polymer-project.org/1.0/docs/devguide/templates">Read more about dom-repeat</a>